monkeyatcomputer/bundoorascouts.org/_pages/about-scouting/parent-caregiver-information.md

 **Resilience**

 In 2018 the Resilient Youth Australia survey of our youth members highlighted some of the benefits of Scouting.
-These are included in the centre pages of this Parent Guide.
 The main benefit is above-average Resilience – the strength to deal with the challenges of modern life.

 **Mental Health**

-The 2016 UK Childhood Study found that former Scouts are 18% less likely to suffer mood or anxiety disorders than nonScouts, even decades later, as adults.
-The study said programs like Scouting that support resilience, social mobility, ‘soft' non-cognitive skills, self-reliance, collaboration, and activities in natural environments may help protect mental health in adulthood.
+The 2016 UK Childhood Study found that former Scouts are 18% less likely to suffer mood or anxiety disorders than non-Scouts, even decades later, as adults.
+The study said programs like Scouting that support resilience, social mobility, 'soft' non-cognitive skills, self-reliance, collaboration, and activities in natural environments may help protect mental health in adulthood.

 **Leadership**